-Federal OSHA demands that employers provide a workplace free of recognized hazards which may cause serious harm.
+Federal OSHA rules require that employers provide a workplace free of recognized hazards that may cause serious harm.
 RF radiation exposure in excess of the FCC limits is a recognized hazard (OSHA General Duty Clause).
-29 U.S.C.
-654, § 5(a)(1).
+[29 U.S.C.
+654 § 5(a)(1)].

-Under certain conditions, Service Providers may be in violation of OSHA standards when their antenna emissions expose an employee of another employer above the OSHA RF radiation exposure limits pursuant to the OSHA “Multi-Employer Worksite Policy.”
-CPL2-0.124.
+Under certain conditions, service providers may be in violation of OSHA standards when their antenna emissions expose third-party workers to levels above the OSHA RF radiation exposure limits pursuant to the OSHA “Multi-Employer Worksite Policy.”
+[CPL2-0.124].

 However, this requirement does not remove the legal obligation of an FCC licensee to ensure its antenna emissions do not expose persons above the FCC limits (i.e., FCC licensees must prevent excessive RF radiation exposures even if a construction employer fails to protect its workers from RF radiation).

 In addition to the general obligation to provide a safe work environment, most states have enacted standards to protect public workers which are either the same or even more protective than federal OSHA standards.

 For example, California has enacted Cal-OSHA which establishes maximum permissible RF radiation exposure limits for workers [Title 8, Section 5085 (b)], imposes RF radiation signage requirements [Title 8, Section 5085 (c)], demands a program to control hazardous energy from antennas during maintenance in locations otherwise causing excessive RF radiation exposures including an annual audit of the program [Title 8, Section 3314] and mandates the implementation of a written Injury and Illness Prevention Program [Title 8, Sections 1509 and 3203].